dotnet/corefx/Documentation/building/unix-instructions.md

 ln -s /usr/local/opt/openssl/lib/pkgconfig/openssl.pc /usr/local/lib/pkgconfig/
 ```

+Alternatively, instead of butchering /usr/local/ like a savage.
+Invoke cmake with `OPENSSL_ROOT_DIR=/usr/local/Cellar/openssl/*/`.

 ### Known Issues
 If you see errors along the lines of `SendFailure (Error writing headers)` you may need to import trusted root certificates: